 - Q Where do gestational trophoblastic tumors spread?

-- Q How are gestational trophoblastic tumors staged?
+- Q What are gestational trophoblastic tumors?

 - Q How is the most common type of gestational trophoblastic tumor classified?